{{ result.summaryTitle }}

 Is MSS the same as MTU?

-No. MTU is a packet-size budget.
-MSS is the TCP data portion after IP and TCP headers are removed from that budget.
+No. MTU is a packet-size budget for an IP packet or path.
+MSS is only the TCP data portion left after IP and TCP headers are removed from the effective MTU.

 Why does IPv6 produce a smaller TCP MSS than IPv4?